Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From beatlesebooks.com

-Work on “Get Back” would continue on January 9.
+Work on “Get Back” continued on January 9.

 Paul McCartney improvising “Get Back” in front of the cameras – From Peter Jackson’s film “The Beatles: Get Back“, 2021